Should All University Students Take Some Liberal Arts?

 A broad and integrated education across a variety of disciplines that exposes students to viewpoints beyond their own majors both builds the individual and serves society.
 Beyond breadth, students in any liberal education discipline learn broadly transferable critical thinking skills.
 They learn to collect, organize, question and analyze information, to turn a huge mass of information into knowledge and wisdom.
 They practice using evidence and reasoning to form conclusions, and they learn to communicate these decisions in a way that can inform policy at a wider social level.
 These are crucial skills for employees in the 21st century, as many young people must prepare for careers that haven’t been invented yet.
 COVID-19 has only accelerated the pace of change, and strong transferable job skills will be increasingly in demand as employers seek people who can identify and solve problems in various contexts.
 Global issues such as pandemics and climate change also highlight the need for these skills on a societal level too, for broad and careful thinkers who can participate in decision-making at all levels, from local to global.

-Ken Coates, the Canada Research Chair in Regional Innovation at the University of Saskatchewan, says no.
+Canada Research Chair in Regional Innovation at the University of Saskatchewan.

 With enrolments in humanities and social sciences declining and interest in technical, health and business programs surging, many Canadians are worried.
 As a professional historian with a profound respect for the liberal arts, I too am concerned.
 Liberal arts students, pursuing a broad education not focused on specific employability, often enjoy rewarding careers.
 Defenders of the liberal arts eloquently promote the foundational academic disciplines, noting correctly their big contributions to the economic, social, ethical, climatic and technological challenges of the 21st century.